cubasve/Slash-Trash/README.md

 - **Additional Items and Alternatives:**
   This application currently has 5 items and 13 alternatives.
 More data needs to be added.

-- **Incorporate a problem-solution structure:**
-  The problem is the current household item and the solution is the eco-friendly alternative.
-I only stated why the alternative is a better choice, but did not state the issue with the household item.
-The users may not know why they should use the alternative.

 - **Include a page for beginners and a page for tips:**
   Users who are novices to this lifestyle might feel overwhelmed with all the information.